sssofija/PythonSeleniumDocker/README.md

-# Python + Selenium + Docker + Allure
+# Python + Selenium (with POM) + Docker + Allure

 This project demonstrates how to run automated tests written in Python using Selenium within Docker containers.
+All tests are implemented using the Page Object Model (POM) pattern to improve maintainability and readability.
 After test execution, an Allure report is generated.

 ##  Technologies Used